Lbalkenhol/r_ns_2025/README.rst

 If you want to make or adjust plots locally, clone the git repository.
 You then have access to two scripts:

-- **r_ns_plot.ipynb:**
+``r_ns_plot.ipynb``:

-  A jupyter notebook that recreates the two paper plots.
+- A jupyter notebook that recreates the two paper plots.
 It also features a simpler version of the data plot in the paper as a starting point for modifications.

-- **r_ns_plot.py:**
+``r_ns_plot.py``:

-  A light python script that creates a simpler version of the data plot in the paper as a starting point for modifications.
+- A light python script that creates a simpler version of the data plot in the paper as a starting point for modifications.

 Note that these scripts come with the following requirements: